Xyclade/MachineLearning/Readme.md

 ```

-Running this code multiple times gives an RMSE varying between 36 and 51.
+Running this code multiple times gives an [RMSE](#root-mean-squared-error) varying between 36 and 51.
 This means that the rank prediction we would do would be off by at least 36 ranks.
 Given the fact that we are trying to predict the top 100 ranks, it shows that the algorithm performs very poorly.
 Differences in lambda are in this case not noticeable.
 However when using this in practice you should be careful when picking the lambda value: The higher the lambda you pick, the lower the amount of features for the algorithm becomes.
 This is why cross validation is important to see how the algorithm performs on different lambda's.

 To conclude this example, we rephrase a quote from [John Tukey](http://en.wikipedia.org/wiki/John_Tukey):
 >The data may not contain the answer.
 The combination of some data and an aching desire for an answer does not ensure that a reasonable answer can be extracted from a given body of data.

 ###Using unsupervised learning to merge features (PCA)

+The basic idea of [PCA](#principal-components-analysis-pca) is to reduce the amount of dimensions of a problem.
+This can be useful for getting rid of the [curse of dimensionality](#curse-of-dimensionality) or to merge data such that you can see trends within the data without noise of correlated data.

 In this example we are going to use [PCA](#principal-components-analysis-pca) to merge stock prices from 24 stocks into 1 over a time period of 2002 - 2012.
 This single value (over time) then represents a stock market index based on data of these 24 stocks.
-Merging these 24 stock prices into 1 significantly reduces the amount of data to process, and decreases the dimension of our problem, which is a big advantage if we later apply other machine learning algorithms such as regression for prediction.
-In order to see the performance of our feature reduction of 24 to 1, we will compare our result to the Dow Jones Index over that same time period.
+Merging these 24 stock prices into 1 significantly reduces the amount of data to process, and decreases the dimension of our data, which is a big advantage if we later apply other machine learning algorithms such as regression for prediction.
+In order to see the performance of our feature reduction of 24 to 1, we will compare our result to the Dow Jones Index (DJI) over that same time period.

 To start with this example I assume you created a new Scala project in your favourite IDE, and  and added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library via Maven ('com.github.haifengl:smile-core:1.0.2' and 'com.github.haifengl:smile-plot:1.0.2') or manually via downloading the jars